-Rockets must be no less than 650 millimeters (25.6 inches) in length as measured from the lowest to the highest points of their airframe structure in launch configuration, and must not exceed 650 grams gross weight at liftoff (Note: California state law has limitations on model rockets over 500 grams in that state).
-They may not be commercially-made kits designed to carry egg payloads with the only modification being the addition of an altimeter compartment.
+Rockets must not exceed 650 grams gross weight at liftoff.
+The overall length of the rocket must be no less than 650 millimeters (25.6 inches) as measured from the lowest to the highest points of the airframe structure (including fins) in launch configuration.
+All portions of the rocket must remain connected or tethered together from takeoff until landing and the rocket must recover by parachute.
+Rockets must have the team's official TARC entry number written on them.
+Rockets flown at the Finals will be required to have a paint or other decorative coating applied to any wood, paper, or fiber exterior surface of the rocket and will be assessed a 5-point flight score penalty on their first flight at the Finals if they do not.
+Rockets may not be commercially-made kits designed to carry egg payloads with the only modification being the addition of an altimeter compartment.
 They must have only one stage.
-They must be powered only by commercially-made model rocket motors of "F" or lower power class that are listed on the TARC Certified Engine List posted on the TARC website and provided in the TARC Handbook.
+They must be powered only by commerciallymade model rocket motors of "F" or lower power class that are listed on the TARC Certified Motor List posted on the TARC website and provided in the TARC Handbook.
 Any number of motors may be used, but the motors used must not contain a combined total of more than 80 Newton-seconds of total impulse based on the total impulse ratings in the TARC list.
-Rockets must not contain any pyrotechnic devices except those provided as part of the basic commercially-made rocket motor used for the flight, and these must be used in the manner prescribed in the instructions for that motor.
-All parts of the rocket must return to the ground safely as a single connected set, using a recovery device of the team's choice.
-The rocket must be allowed to land at the end of flight without human intervention (catching) and will be disqualified if there is such intervention.
+Motors must be retained in the rocket during flight and at ejection by a positive mechanical means (clip, hook, screw-on cap, etc.) and not retained simply by friction fit in the motor mounting tube.
+Rockets must not contain any pyrotechnic charges except those provided as part of the basic commercially-made rocket motor used for the flight, and these must be used only in the manner prescribed in the instructions for that motor.